 In a statement released Tuesday, Pell’s legal team said its client “steadfastly” maintained his innocence.
 “He will defend the remaining charges.
 He would like to thank all those who have supported him from both here in Australia and overseas during this exacting time,” the statement said.

-The Vatican stood by Pell in a statement, saying it had "taken note" of the court's decision.
-"Last year, the Holy Father granted Cardinal Pell a leave of absence so he could defend himself from the accusations.
-The leave of absence is still in place," the statement said.
+The Vatican stood by Pell in a statement released Tuesday, saying they had “taken note” of the court’s decision.
+“Last year, the Holy Father granted Cardinal Pell a leave of absence so he could defend himself from the accusations.
+The leave of absence is still in place,” the statement said.

-Pell's ascent was a source of pride for many Catholic Australians, as he quickly rose from a rural parish priest to the highest offices of the Vatican.
+Pell’s rapid rise was a source of pride for many Catholic Australians, as he quickly rose from a rural parish priest to the highest offices of the Vatican.